temporalio/documentation/docs/production-deployment/cloud/api-keys.md

 **How can I use the API Key with Cloud Ops API?**

-To use your API Key with the Cloud Ops API, securely pass your API Key in your Cloud Ops API client.
+To use your API Key with the [Cloud Ops API](/ops#), securely pass your API Key in your Cloud Ops API client.

-For a complete example, see [Cloud Samples in Go](https://github.com/temporalio/cloud-samples-go/blob/1dd4254b6ed1937e361005c0144410e72b8a5542/client/api/apikey.go)
+For a complete example, see [Cloud Samples in Go](https://github.com/temporalio/cloud-samples-go/blob/1dd4254b6ed1937e361005c0144410e72b8a5542/client/api/apikey.go).

 ## Manage API Keys {#manage-api-keys}